Florida’s Second DCA Limits Plain Smell Cannabis Search Doctrine

 Under the U.S. Supreme Court’s decision in Davis v.
 United States, evidence is not excluded when officers reasonably rely on then-controlling appellate precedent.
 Because the officers acted in good faith based on the law as it existed at the time, the exclusionary rule did not apply.

-⚠ IMPORTANT: THIS RULING APPLIES TO FUTURE SEARCHES The Williams decision applies prospectively.
-For searches conducted after October 1, 2025, officers in the Second DCA’s jurisdiction can no longer rely solely on cannabis odor to establish probable cause.
+IMPORTANT: THIS RULING APPLIES TO FUTURE SEARCHES The Williams decision applies prospectively.
+For searches conducted after October 1, 2025, officers in the Second DCA’s jurisdiction (Hillsborough, Pinellas, Pasco, Manatee, Sarasota, and DeSoto Counties) can no longer rely solely on cannabis odor to establish probable cause.
 Evidence obtained through odor-only searches may now be subject to suppression.
+Other Florida appellate districts may still follow the old rule until the Florida Supreme Court decides the certified question.

 Certified Question to the Florida Supreme Court